Hollow-Moon/Hollow-Moon.github.io/wohn-tl.md

 We have a Discord server where we post progress updates and talk about everything Type-Moon (but not just limited to that).
 Join if you are interested.
 [https://discord.gg/2ngdyQd](https://discord.gg/2ngdyQd)

-In addition, we also a Twitter account.
-We post more specific updates (i.e. terminology changes, work pacing changes) there.
+In addition, we also a Twitter account, where we post more specific updates (i.e. terminology changes, work pacing changes) there.
 Give us a follow if you'd like to keep up.
 [https://twitter.com/HollowMoonTL](https://twitter.com/HollowMoonTL)

 ### Download